 Migrants, Roma & disadvantaged groups, refugees and asylum-seekers, people with disabilities, people in specific situations of exclusion from learning (such as those in hospitals, care homes and prisons), members of deprived communities experiencing poverty and social exclusion.
+Co-funded by the Erasmus+ Programme of the European Union

-YEP! - YOUNG ENTREPRENEUR PEOPLE TO MENTOR LONG TERM UNEMPLOYED ADULTS www.yep-project.eu/
+YEP! - YOUNG ENTREPRENEUR PEOPLE TO MENTOR LONG TERM UNEMPLOYED ADULTS